tal0311/date-time-packege/README.md

 ## Arguments

-The function can accept 3 arrguments:
+The function can accept 3 arguments:

-1. Date format [string]. requierd!
+1. Date format [string]. required!
 2. seperator [separator-optional] - will default to '/'
-3. timeStamp [optional]. will default to 'Date.now()'.
+3. timeStamp [optional]. will default to 'Date.now()'

 ```bash
   formatDateTime('Array')